collectivemedia/celos/samples/wordcount/README.md

-# Celos demo
+# Celos workflow demo

 This example was created to give an idea what typical Celos workflow can look like
-Required steps are following
+We took wordcount example for this

+So, first you need to

 ## Build celos
-You can build Celos with its tools by running
+You can do this easily by running
 ````
 scripts\build-celos
 ````
+script in celos root directory

 ## Prepare Celos server environment

 There are several requirements that should be met in order to get Celos successfully run:

-Create following directories:
+You have to create following directories:
 * `workflows` directory, where Celos will store it's workflows
 * `defaults` directory, where Celos will look for defaults files
 * `db` directory, where Celos will store it's database
 * `logs` directory, where Celos wiil write logs to

-Place all required defaults file to defaults dir
+After that, place all required defaults file to defaults dir

 (describe what is a defaults file?)

 ## Run Celos server

-Typical Celos command line looks like this:
+Typical Celos server startup command looks like this:
 ````
 java -classpath 'celos-server.jar:{hadoop_conf_directory}' com.collective.celos.server.Main --defaults {defaults_directory} --workflows {workflows_directory} --logs {logs_directory} --db {database_directory} --port {port} --autoschedule {millis}
 ````